 If you come from Varallo, go up the path 636A, up to the junction with the 636B near an artificial lake.
 Continue on 636B to the junction with 636C up to the start of the via ferrata (40 'from the parking lot).

-If you start from the end of the Ferrata Falconera, follow the trail to the obvious start of the ferrata (5 'from the end of the ferrata).
+if you begin from the end of the Via Ferrata Falconera, you will follow the path until the start of the via ferrata (5 'from the end of the via ferrata).

-The via ferrata begins with a downhill stretch for a steep path with mixed rock-ground.
+The via ferrata begins with a descending section in a steep path with mixed rock-ground.
 At the end of the descent continue to the left in an oblique section where you reach a first small cave.
 Go down further and you will reach an easy ledge and you will soon reach a second cave.
-You then come to an oblique traverse exposure to the right up to an aided vertical wall that rises steeply, vertically making us gain a bit of altitude and exposure.
+You then come to an expose oblique traverse to the right up to an aided vertical wall that rises steeply, vertically making us gain a bit of altitude and exposure.
 You then come to a grassy terrace followed by a new vertical aided wall.
 We cover a last aided flat part and we reach the end of the Ferrata del Partusac (30 'from the start - about 1h from the parking lot).

 The more experienced hiker might find it interesting to retrace the easy via ferrata.
 Alternatively, you can follow the path of the path until you reach the first saddle.
 In the case of parking at Piandellavalle, you will descend by the 636B to an artificial lake and from there with 636 up to Piandellavalle.
 To descend at Varallo follow the 636B up to the junction with the 636A downhill to Varallo.

 The via ferrata which has a modest height difference is practicable in both directions.
 For the experienced hiker it could be an interesting continuation of the Ferrata Falconera, while for the neophyte he could get married well to be the first ferrata.